The Best Ways to Secure More Business Funding For Your Company

 Not sure where to start looking?
 Try this EDA website with the search of each state's EDA offices here.

 Going the Route Less Traveled

-Airbnb – Got an extra room in your house or a garage apartment out back?
+Got an extra room in your house or a garage apartment outback?
 Many homeowners these days are renting out Airbnb space to vacationers, convention goers and others who need a bit of lodging for a few days or weeks.
 If you have the type of home that lends itself to something like this, you can make impressive amounts of money, especially if someone books the room during a particularly in-demand holiday or event.
-Be sure to check the legality of this setup in your community before committing to such an endeavor.
-Increasingly, neighborhoods are relaxing whatever conditions they previously set for airbnbs, and you might find a steady cash flow coming your way.
+Be sure to check the legality of this set up in your community before committing to such an endeavour.
+Increasingly, neighbourhoods are relaxing whatever conditions they previously set for Airbnb, and you might find a steady cash flow coming your way.